Imagine you're in charge of a store selling luxury goods. The sale is one-night-only, and you only have 3 or 4 hours to sell as much as you can.

 3. Post updates to your Facebook page and Event regularly

-You want to post updates often enough to keep readers engaged, but not so often that they start unliking your page or unfollowing notifications from the event.
+You want to post updates often enough to keep readers engaged, but not so often that they start unliking the page or unfollowing notifications from the event.

 Every post must be special, interesting and worth reading.
 Here's some simple content ideas that work great as event updates: